lanternphp/docs/docs/documentation/installation.md

 This top-level Feature group will need to be declared to Lantern from `AppServiceProvider` within the `boot` method.

 Lantern is configured by calling static methods on the `Lantern\Lantern` class.
-We use the `setUp()` method to declare the base feature group.
+We use the `register()` method to declare the base feature group.

 ``` php